micmejia/bible-dump/AMPC/Nehemiah/Neh 8.md

-On the second day, all the heads of fathers' houses, with the priests and Levites, gathered to Ezra the scribe to study _and_ understand the words of [^a]divine instruction.
+On the second day, all the heads of fathers' houses, with the priests and Levites, gathered to Ezra the scribe to study _and_ understand the words of divine instruction.